ingest/ingest-node-sdk/README.md

 ### Transfer User Authorship
-Transfers all of a users content to another user.
+Transfers all of a user's content to another user.

 Parameter   | Description
 ---------  | -----------
-originalID  | Original Users ID newID      | New Users ID callback?  | This is optional if following the callback approach.
+originalID  | Original User's ID newID      | New User's ID callback?  | This is optional if following the callback approach.
 Callback parameters are error and data (error, data) => {}

 ```